 Buddha’s birth anniversary is celebrated every year during Baishakha Purnima (Full Moon of April or May).
 On this day people swarm in Swayambhunath, Boudhanath, and other Gumba ( Monastery) to pay homage to Lord Buddha and also visit Buddha’s birthplace in Lumbini and chant prayers and burn butter lamps.
 Lord Buddha was born in Lumbini, Nepal as Prince Siddhartha Gautam ...

-Dashain is the biggest festival of Nepal and it is celebrated in the month of Ashwin (late September or early October).
-It is the longest and the most auspicious festival in Nepal and is celebrated by Nepalese of all castes and creeds throughout the country.
+Dashain is the biggest festival in Nepal, and it is celebrated in the month of Ashwin (late September or early October).
+Nepalese of all castes and creeds throughout the nation celebrate it because it is the longest and most auspicious festival in the nation.
 The festival is celebrated for fifteen days.
-People worship manifestations of Goddess Durga for the ...
+People worship manifestations of Goddess Durga for the first ...

 Nepal is a naturally gifted beautiful country with geographical diversity and is culturally affluent.
 Almost every day is significant for fasts and festivals in the year.
 Gaijatra is the most important festival in Nepal.
 The festival of "Gai Jatra", the procession of cows, is generally celebrated in the Nepalese month of Bhadra (late July or early August).
 The Festival of ...